 - Don’t share towels, slippers and linens.

 - Wash your socks after every wear.
 Don’t ever re-wear the same pair without washing them.
+You may also try out another home remedy like hydrogen peroxide to help cure athlete’s foot.

 - Wear slippers in public baths, showers and around swimming pools to prevent foot infections.